greenwinther/guess-the-song/README.md

 4. Viewing Results

 -   Once all songs have been “played,” the host clicks “End Game.”
--   The server calculates each player’s score (number of correct guesses) and emits gameOver to all clients with { scores }.
+-   The server calculates each player’s score (number of correct guesses) and emits **gameOver** to all clients with **{ scores }**.

-# Player Flow
+## Player Flow

 1. Join a Room

 -   On the landing page, enter the same Room Code and your Player Name.
--   The server emits roomData containing the current Room object (list of songs, existing players).
+-   The server emits **roomData** containing the current **Room** object (list of songs, existing players).
 -   The host’s song list populates on your side, but titles remain hidden.
 You only see the submitter names.

 2. Drag-and-Drop Guessing

 -   As soon as the host starts the game, you see a list of “hidden” song slots with the shuffled submitter names.
 -   For each track index:
 -                                             Drag the submitter names into the order you believe matches the playlist.
 -                                             If there are N songs, you must arrange N names from position 1 to N.
 -   You can reorder freely until Submit Order.

 3. Submit Your Order

 -   Once satisfied, click “Submit Order.”
--   The server stores your guess for each songId.
+-   The server stores your guess for each **songId**.
 -   The UI disables further dragging, and you see a “Waiting for game to end…” message.

 4. Reveal & Score

--   Every time the host plays a clip for songId, the client “reveals” that track’s title in the playlist sidebar.
+-   Every time the host plays a clip for **songId**, the client “reveals” that track’s title in the playlist sidebar.
--   At the end, when gameOver arrives:
+-   At the end, when **gameOver** arrives:
--                                   Each list item in your guess order is compared against the correct submitter (drawn from Room.songs[i].submitter).
+-                                         Each list item in your guess order is compared against the correct submitter (drawn from **Room.songs[i].submitter**).
 -                                         Correct guesses show a green “1”; incorrect show a red “0.”
 -                                         Your total correct count displays at the top.

 ## Running Tests